angelaangeleska/AI/README.md

 # Artificial Intelligence

-This repository contains my solutions to solved exam practice exercises for the AI course.
+This repository contains my solutions to practice exercises for the AI course.